Research Paper By Theano Kalavana, Business Coach, CYPRUS

 Expanding your awareness through mindfulness helps you to manage your emotions and control your actions.
-It is admitted that emotional state can rapidly shift into fear or anxiety, this reactivity takes place in the limbic system (emotional brain) which then gives signals to other parts of the brain in order to regulate emotions that’s why people experience changes in the way of thinking (not thinking clearly), their attention and behaviour.
+It is admitted that emotional state can rapidly shift into fear or anxiety, this reactivity takes place in the limbic system (emotional brain) which then gives signals to other parts of the brain to regulate emotions that’s why people experience changes in the way of thinking (not thinking clearly), their attention and behavior.
 This is what happens when we are “hijacked” by our emotions (Goldin, 2008).
-Expanding awareness it is basically a way of expanding your responses based on this new awareness.
+Expanding awareness is basically a way of expanding your responses based on this new awareness.
 It is mainly managing to break the vicious cycle of thoughts and feelings by unlocking underlying beliefs and manage emotions by responding in a totally new way.
 These are some questions that can facilitate the step of expanding awareness and thus create new responses:

 - What could you do differently based on this awareness?

 - What might be an alternate response this time?